 What Should I Pack in an Emergency Kit for the Car?

 Road trip season is upon us.
 And preparing your vehicle for the what-ifs is as important as what to wear.
 Having some basic gear for emergencies can be the difference between a slight delay and derailing a family vacation.
+It’s not the most fun part about vacation planning but preparing for a travel emergency will save you, just in case.
 Read on for what to pack in an emergency kit for the car.

 Anti-Covid-19 Hygiene Items to Pack